-Whiskey is a type of spirit, and like most spirits is strong, warming and when consumed in small amount can be beneficial to health.
+Whiskey is a type of alcohol or spirit, and like most spirits is strong, warming and when consumed in small amount can be beneficial to health.

 Wine is discussed in The Yellow Emperor’s Classic of Medicine, an ancient text of traditional Chinese medicine (TCM) for moving blockages in meridians, sudden fainting and ear conditions like tinnitus.
 Whiskey is hot in nature, harmonises the blood and qi, opens the channels, tonifies the yang, and expels cold.